Gastro Center of Maryland

 Gastritis is a common condition experienced by many people.
 It causes inflammation in the lining of your stomach, which may occur suddenly or over time.
-At the Gastro Center of Maryland, with offices in Columbia, Olney, and Annapolis, Maryland, Dr. Pia Prakash, Dr. Josh Rosenbloom, Dr. Eduardo Castillo, and Dr. Dado Xu can determine the severity of your gastritis and help develop a care plan that improves your quality of life.
-To find out more about treatment options for gastritis, call the office nearest you or book an appointment online today.
+Board-certified gastroenterologists at the Gastro Center of Maryland can determine the severity of your gastritis and help develop a care plan that improves your quality of life.
+Gastro Center of Maryland offers services to patients who live in the greater DMV area.
+To find out more about treatment options for gastritis, call 410-290-6677 or book an appointment online today!

 Gastritis is a general medical term for many conditions that cause inflammation in the lining of the stomach.